IfeiHsueh/3DXLab/content/authors/sh.chang/_index.md

 ---
 # Display name
-title: Huiqing Zhang
+title: Shouhao Chang

 # Full Name (for SEO)
-first_name: huiqing
+first_name: shouhao
-last_name: zhang
+last_name: chang

 # Is this the primary user of the site?
 superuser: false